serverless/blog/posts/2018-01-15-serverless-cloudtrail-cloudwatch-events.md

   - AlexDeBrie
 ---

-CloudTrail and CloudWatch Events are two powerful services from AWS that allow you to monitor and react to activity in your account.
-They provide a stream of account activity, including changes in resources or attempted API calls.
+CloudTrail and CloudWatch Events are two powerful services from AWS that allow you to monitor and react to activity in your account—including changes in resources or attempted API calls.

 This can be useful for audit logging or real-time notifications of suspicious or undesirable activity.

 In this tutorial, we'll set up two examples to work with CloudWatch Events and CloudTrail.
 The first will use standard CloudWatch Events to watch for changes in Parameter Store (SSM) and send notifications to a Slack channel.
 The second will use custom CloudWatch Events via CloudTrail to monitor for actions to create DynamoDB tables and send notifications.